xpdustry/javelin/README.md

     - `fr.xpdustry.javelin.client.address` to the main javelin server address such as `ws://xpdustry.fr:8080`.

-    - `fr.xpdustry.javelin.client.username` to the username you assigned to this server.

-    - `fr.xpdustry.javelin.client.password` to the password you assigned to this server.

     - `fr.xpdustry.javelin.socket.workers` : The number of threads handling the incoming and outgoing events (optional, **don't exceed your CPU core count**).

+   If a password is required for the server :

+    - `fr.xpdustry.javelin.client.username` to the username you assigned for this server.

+    - `fr.xpdustry.javelin.client.password` to the password you assigned for this server.

-5. Restart all servers and enjoy the wonders of networking.
+6. Restart all servers and enjoy the wonders of simple networking.

    > Having problems ?
 Don't mind asking help to the maintainers in the **#support** channel of the [Xpdustry Discord server](https://discord.xpdustry.fr).